Die-Spengergasse/course-wmc-5sem/20_Typescript/50_Frontend_Tooling.md

 ### Exploration Tasks
 - Make intentional formatting errors in the TypeScript code to see how Prettier catches and fixes them.
 - Explore the Prettier configuration options to customize the code formatting.
 - What happens if you remove the `--write` flag from the Prettier script?
-How does it change the behavior?

 <br>
 <hr>